-2.2.3.1.
 Terrestrial radiation.
-The UIUC98 parameterization of infrared radiation is based on the parameterization developed by Chou and Suarez [1994] which computes absorption and emission of terrestrial radiation due to water vapor, carbon dioxide, and ozone and contains eight broadbands ranging in wavenumber from 3000 to 0 cm-1.
-The third band (~540-800 cm-1) contains three subbands to cover the rapid changes of the CO2 absorption coefficients between the band center and band wings.
-Depending upon the importance of the scaling effect of the vertical variations of pressure and temperature on absorption, three different approaches are used to compute the transmission functions for different gaseous absorbers: (1) the k distribution method with linear pressure and/or temperature scaling, (2) two-parameter scaling with precomputed look-up tables, and (3) one-parameter scaling.
-Chou and Suarez [1994] examined and validated this parameterization against accurate line-by-line calculations.
-They showed that the scheme is capable of computing the cooling rate accurately for both the middle and lower atmospheres (from 0.01 hPa to the surface) with errors less than 0.4°C d-1.
+The UIUC98 parameterization of infrared radiation is based on the parameterization developed by Chou and Suarez (1994) which computes absorption and emission of terrestrial radiation due to water vapor, carbon dioxide and ozone, and contains 8 broad bands ranging in wavenumber from 3000 cm-1 to 0 cm-1.
+The third band (540~800 cm-1) contains three sub-bands to cover the rapid changes of the CO2 absorption coefficients between the band center and band wings.
+Depending upon the importance of the scaling effect of the vertical variations of pressure and temperature on absorption, three different approaches are used to compute the transmission functions for different gaseous absorbers: (1) the k-distribution method with linear pressure and/or temperature scaling, (2) two-parameter scaling with precomputed look-up tables, and (3) one-parameter scaling.
+Chou and Suarez (1994) examined and validated this parameterization against accurate line-by-line calculations.
+They showed that the scheme is capable of computing the cooling rate accurately for both the middle and lower atmospheres (from 0.01 hPa to the surface) with errors less than 0.4°C/day.

-To use the Chou and Suarez [1994] parameterization in the 24-L ST-GCM, we have modified the parameterization to take into account the influence of clouds, aerosols, and trace gases (N2O, CH4, CFC-11, CFC-12, and HCFC-22) according to M.-D. Chou (personal communication, 1997).
-In this UIUC98 version, two-parameter scaling is used for absorption by the centers of the water vapor bands, the k distribution method with linear pressure scaling is used for absorption by the wings of the water vapor bands, and one-parameter temperature scaling is used for the water vapor continuum absorption.
+To use the Chou and Suarez (1994) parameterization in the 24-layer ST-GCM, we have modified the parameterization to take into account the influence of clouds, aerosols and trace gases (N2O, CH4, CFC-11, CFC-12, and HCFC-22) according to Chou (personal communication 1997).
+In this UIUC98 version, two-parameter scaling is used for absorption by the centers of the water-vapor bands, the k-distribution method with linear pressure scaling is used for absorption by the wings of the water-vapor bands, and one-parameter temperature scaling is used for the water-vapor continuum absorption.
 Two-parameter scaling is also used to compute CO2 and O3 absorption because Doppler broadening of their absorption lines is important in the upper stratosphere.
-The transmittances due to trace gases are computed using the k distribution method with linear pressure scaling.
-A narrow band in the 15 μm region has been added to account for the flux reduction due to N2O.
-The sixth band (1100-1380 cm-1) in the Chou and Suarez [1994] parameterization has been divided into two bands (M.-D. Chou, personal communication, 1997).
-Table 1 shows the longwave spectral bands, together with the corresponding absorbers and methods of computing transmittance.
-To reduce computing time the column-integrated absorber amount and absorber-weighted temperature and pressure are assumed not to change within each simulated 6-hour period; thus the transmission functions due to gaseous absorbers are computed only 4 times per day.
+The transmittances due to trace gases are computed using the k-distribution method with linear pressure scaling.
+A narrow band in the 15 μ m region has been added to account for the flux reduction due to N2O.
+The sixth band (1100 ~ 1380 μ m) in the Chou and Suarez (1994) parameterization has been divided into two bands (Ming-Dah Chou, personal communication 1997).
+Table A-1 shows the longwave spectral bands, together with the corresponding absorbers